acearchive/acearchive.lgbt/content/docs/contributing/best-practices.md

 that a high-priority bug.
 Please [contact us]({{< ref "contact" >}}) however is easiest for you.

+## Add content warnings where necessary

+Archives often include content which doesn't represent the values of the project.
+However, we can empower visitors to decide what kind of content they are willing to engage with by attaching content warnings.

+If you're submitting content which is queerphobic, pathologizing, hateful, or could otherwise be distressing to view, add content warnings.

+Content warnings are added at the end of the artifact description (not the summary), and are formatted like this:

+> (CW: *warning 1*, *warning 2*, *etc.*)

+Here's an example:

+> David Jay, founder of AVEN, is interviewed on ABC's *The View* (CW: acephobia,
+> invasive questions toward asexual people)

 ## Include citations where applicable

 If you're referencing a published work, include a citation for it as a separate